rahulkidambi/AccSGD/README.md

 ## Rough guidelines:

+The learning rate is typically set similar to how it is set for a scheme like Stochastic Gradient Descent.

+As the networks grow deeper (specifically with Resnets and beyond), employing kappa to be 10^4 or more helps.
+For shallow nets, a typical value of kappa can be set as 10^3.

 As the batch size increases by a factor of "k", increase xi by sqrt(k).

-As the networks grow deeper (specifically with Resnets and beyond), employing kappa to be 10^4 or more helps.
-For shallow nets, a typical value of kappa resembles 10^3 or even 10^2.
+Finally,

 ## Citation: